Parterre: Parterres en broderie

 The parterre en broderie took its name from contemporary styles of metalwork embroidery (broderie in French), then used in the most formal clothes of both men and women at court.
 Similar styles live on in the goldwork embroidery on diplomatic uniforms which some, mostly European, countries continue to use to the present day.
 At the time this style of ornament was used in many media in the decorative arts.
 The main motifs are usually wreaths and strapwork, more rarely they are in the shape of monograms and figures.

 Generally any hedging was very low, to enable the patterns to be readable from the main rooms facing the garden of the bel étage of the house.
 New houses were often given wide high terraces, from which the parterre could be admired; these were filled in summer with greenhouse plants in pots.
 No Baroque broderie parterres have been preserved in their entirety in the original, but in the late 20th century there have been increasing attempts to reconstruct them.
 In Germany, for example, those of Schloss Augustusburg in Brühl (around 1730) or Schwetzingen (1753–1758) have been reconstructed.

 In England parterres en broderie were always rare, "probably there were never more than twenty examples of it in the whole of England".
 However, Hampton Court was one prominent example.

 Plats

-1974 model of Ham House in c.
+1974 model of Ham House, England, c.
 1700; the restored gardens largely follow this.
 Plats on the main garden front, and a compartmented parterre to the side.

 A plat (in America entangled with the same word as used for a plot of building land) was a parterre section of plain grass lawn, perhaps with a central feature such as a fountain or statue, and small clipped trees at the corners.
 A stretch of good lawn was much admired, and these were rather surprisingly popular, especially in England, where year-round rainfall usually meant summer watering was unnecessary to keep a green surface.
 Other terms included tapis vert ("green carpet"), the name given to the huge one in the Gardens of Versailles.
 In French plat means "flat".